MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 ## Mixed-node scenarios

 When a cluster or system uses different hardware models, operating system versions, or billing models this is known as a mixed-node scenario.
-Specifically for OEM license, if your cluster includes a mixed-node scenario where one or more of your servers do not have the OEM license, a notification in your monthly billing status details appears.
+Specifically for OEM license, if your cluster includes a mixed-node scenario where one or more of your servers don't have the OEM license, a notification in your monthly billing status details appears.

 :::image type="content" source="media/oem-license/warning-mixed-node.png" alt-text="Screenshot of a warning for a cluster with an unsupported mixed-node scenario." lightbox="media/oem-license/warning-mixed-node.png":::